department-of-veterans-affairs/va.gov-team/teams/vsp/teams/service-design/customer-mental-model/research/synthesis.md

 ## Ways we might use this information in Platform initiatives

-## Strategies for a pilot
+## Thoughts around a pilot and next steps
-Pilot Discuss next steps (how to move on to a pilot structure and tree test)